KudohAtsuo/2018FinalProject/README.md

 launch ipfs daemon again by command `ipfs daemon`
 2. Open another terminal window and change directory into the "src" directory that contains frontend files, index.html, js and css folder.
 I put all the necessary dependency libraries in the form of "min.js".
 So you dont need npm init etc. I am a big fan of min.js. :P
 3. Launch any **local deveopment server** software of your choice.
 Personally, I prefer [live-server](https://www.npmjs.com/package/live-server) so type the command `live-server` in the "src" directory.
+4. Launch MetaMask and set the network to Rinkeby testnet.
-4. When you log in, QRcode will pop up!
+5. When you log in, QRcode will pop up!
 Read it by your uPort QRcode reader.
-5. Launch MetaMask and set the network to Ropsten.
 6. Set up is finished!

 ### Notice:
-1. All frontend files has been deployed on Ropsten testnetwork.
-So after IPFS daemon launchs, you can view directly from your browser without using local server.
+1. **All frontend files has been deployed on IPFS**.
+So after launching IPFS daemon, you can view directly from your browser without using local server.
 Just type in URL `http://localhost:8080/ipfs/QmczykYZn66WbpZKXyQZYTeEmGrynfVehXLLfCVU8MQC4w/` This address will show index.html, the DApp UI.
-2. This dApp uses IPFS API of "add" function, so your uploaded data may be cleaned up in 2 or 3 weeks by IPFS "garbage collector".
+2. This dApp uses IPFS API of "add" function, so **your uploaded data may be cleaned up in 2 or 3 weeks by IPFS "garbage collector"**.
 Same as the address of index.html above might be deleted if garbage collector comes :D

 ***